WWL-FM: Sports

+WWL-AM-FM serve as the New Orleans outlets of the LSU Tigers, simulcasting all football games, while some men's basketball and baseball games are also heard.
+WWL-AM-FM share flagship status with WDGL in Baton Rouge.
+WWL was previously the radio home of the Tulane Green Wave.

 History

-Early years
+WVSL, WXEL, WAIL, WLTS, WKZN

 On September 8, 1970, the station signed on the air as WVSL-FM in Slidell, Louisiana.
 It was owned by Bill Garrett Broadcasting, which also owned WBGS (1560 AM).
+In the late 1970s, the call sign for 105.3 was WXEL.
 In 1981, the station switched formats to rhythmic contemporary as WAIL.

-The station was acquired in 1974 by Phase Two Broadcasting, which changed the call sign to WLTS, and flipped to a soft adult contemporary format.
-"Lite 105" spent 16 years in this format, although over time, the format would shift to a more uptempo, mainstream direction.
+The station was acquired in 1984 by Phase Two Broadcasting, which changed the call sign to WLTS, and flipped to a soft adult contemporary format.
+"Lite 105" spent 16 years in this format, although over time, the playlist shifted to a more uptempo, mainstream direction.

 In 1999, the station was acquired by Entercom, its current owner.
 The city of license was changed from Slidell to Kenner, where Louis Armstrong New Orleans International Airport is located.
-During this time, the station switched to a Hot Adult Contemporary format as WKZN "105.3 The Zone."
+During this time, the station evolved to a hot adult contemporary format as WKZN "105.3 The Zone".

-Switch to WWL simulcast
+Switch to WWL-FM

 On August 29, 2005, the station's transmitter was severely damaged during Hurricane Katrina, knocking it off the air.
-It returned to broadcasting with low power as a temporary simulcast of co-owned WWL.
+It returned to broadcasting with low power as a temporary simulcast of co-owned WWL 870.
 Other FM stations in New Orleans suspended their music formats during the storm's aftermath to rebroadcast news from local TV stations.

-In early October 2005, Entercom decided to switch two of its New Orleans FM station dial positions, with WTKL and WKBU switching frequencies.
-The 105.3 frequency became WTKL with a classic hits format and the "Kool" name, formerly "Kool 95.7."
+In early October 2005, Entercom decided to switch two of its New Orleans FM station dial positions, with WTKL and WKBU exchanging frequencies.
+FM 105.3 became WTKL with a classic hits format and the "Kool" name, formerly "Kool 95.7".
 However, only three weeks later, it was decided by Entercom to scrap the classic hits format and return 105.3 to the WWL simulcast.
 Entercom cited positive listener response to WWL being heard on FM and complaints about its removal from the FM dial.
 Some listeners said they wanted WWL programming to remain on FM due to issues receiving the AM station in the New Orleans Central Business District.
 The "Kool 105.3" format continued as an Internet-only webcast for a short time after it was discontinued on FM.

 With 105.3 simulcasting WWL, Entercom asked the Federal Communications Commission (FCC) to switch the call letters to WWL-FM.
 Sister station WLMG was the original home of the WWL-FM call sign, from 1970 to 1980, airing beautiful music at first, and then Top 40 hits.